mcer12/CSCZ-Boilerplate/README.md

 # CSCZ-Boilerplate
 ### Our take on (now abandoned) CS-Cart Boilerplate theme

+This is a skeleton theme for developing custom shops from ground up.
+No more hassle with the Responsive theme!

+**Please note that it's still work in progress and bugs can occur.
+Feel free to open issues to report bugs or contribute with a PR.**

 Notable differences from original Boilerplate:
 - SUPPORT FOR CURRENT CS-CART VERSIONS